julianzpe/GenGHG/README.md

 ![GenGHG Banner](https://www.dropbox.com/s/5lsjhh7ih4tbfdg/2020.12.28%20Github%20Banner%202.png?raw=1)

 # How to use GenGHG?
-Make sure you download and install all dependencies and third-party packages
+Make sure you download and install all dependencies and third-party packages.
+Also, make sure your computer recognizes the path of the following files for initial testing:
+- Site Conditions
+- CSV Imports:
+-- x.csv, y.csv, z.csv: X,Y,Z coordinates for target points for views analysis
+-- x_mass.csv, y_mass.csv, z_mass.csv: X,Y,Z coordintes for building site footprint
+-- lca_factors.csv: Structural and envelope LCA factors for embodied GHG emissions calculation -- material_estimates.csv: Normalized estimates for ammounts of concrete (in cubic meters/volume of building space in cubic meters) and rebar (in metric tons or Mg per Mg of concrete).
+Normalized per cubic meter of concrete of concrete (Mgcon), and cubic meters of building volume (conm3).

 <p align="center">
   <img src="https://im3.ezgif.com/tmp/ezgif-3-a2ebc8af039f.gif">